yuvi-18/git-notes/notes.md

 ```

 Here <remote-name> is the name of the remote repository that you want to pull from and <branch-name> is the name of the branch that you want to pull.

+the best way to use this is by first switching to the master branch and updating it to the latest version of the origin and then switching back to your local branch on which you were working on and updating it.